yutatokoi/dotfiles/README.md

 ## Shells

 Zsh customisation can be done, but it's cumbersome and I would prefer not to worry about it.
 By default, use Fish as the shell.
+However, some commands may not work with Fish, such as `nix-shell`.

 ### Switching between shells on macOS